Alexandre Daigle: NHL career

 Daigle found himself out of hockey by the age of 25.
 No one was willing to take a chance on the under-achiever, and in fact, Daigle admitted he had no desire to play the game anymore.
 In an interview on Radio-Canada, he said he never wanted to play hockey but stuck to the game because of his talent.
 Instead, he became interested in the entertainment business and the opportunity to be a celebrity.
 He played hockey in a small league in Los Angeles with Cuba Gooding Jr. on Jerry Bruckheimer's team, the Bad Boys, and created an event promotion company, Impostor Entertainment, with former Montreal Expos pitcher Derek Aucoin.
 Their first project was a concert featuring Sheryl Crow during the Canadian Grand Prix Formula One auto race in Montreal.

-Following a two-year absence from hockey and in need of a steady paycheque, Daigle decided to attempt an NHL comeback.
+Following a two-year absence from hockey and in need of a steady paycheck, Daigle decided to attempt an NHL comeback.
 In mid-2002, he contacted numerous teams looking for an invitation to training camp, ultimately signing with the Pittsburgh Penguins.
 Daigle would lead the Penguins in pre-season scoring, earning himself a spot on the Pittsburgh roster to start the season.
 Despite his impressive training camp, Daigle was unable to continue his success into the regular season, ultimately spending the better part of the season with the team's AHL affiliate in Wilkes-Barre/Scranton.
 After his contract was not renewed by the Penguins, Daigle signed as a free agent with the Minnesota Wild in the offseason.

 After arriving in Minnesota, Daigle impressed the Wild coaching staff enough to earn a roster spot for opening night.
 For the 2003–04 season, Daigle managed to match his career-high point total, finishing the campaign with 51 points (20 goals and 31 assists) to lead the team in scoring.
 During this season, he was also the Wild's nominee for the Bill Masterton Memorial Trophy, given annually to an NHL player who best exemplifies the qualities of perseverance, sportsmanship, and dedication to hockey.
 On March 6, 2006, Minnesota waived Daigle and reassigned him to the team's AHL affiliate, the Houston Aeros.
 Daigle did not play a game for the Aeros and was subsequently loaned to the AHL's Manchester Monarchs on March 13, 2006, in exchange for forward Brendan Bernakevitch.